City-Chic Registry Office Wedding at a Marylebone Town Hall

 Welcome to Real Wedding Inspiration, a thoughtfully curated collection of our couples' most cherished wedding stories.
 Whether you envision a grand marquee celebration or a charming traditional affair, prepare to discover a treasure trove of wedding ideas to inspire your own special day.

 Set against the iconic backdrop of Marylebone Town Hall, a charming registry office wedding in London marked the special day for Lucy Burton, a talented wedding cake maker, and her husband, Chris.
-While the initial vision involved a laid-back pub reception with sandwiches on the bar, the couple crafted a chic and stylish wedding celebration that was a true reflection of their individual tastes, infused with the elegance of family heirlooms and the unique energy of the city.
+Although the original plan was a laid-back pub reception with sandwiches on the bar, the couple created a chic and modern celebration that truly reflected their individual tastes, blending the elegance of family heirlooms with the vibrant energy of the city.
 "We always knew we wanted to get married in London," Lucy explained.
-"As gorgeous as a big white marquee wedding in the countryside is, we never felt like that was very us," she continues.
-"Instead, a modern, chic and informal city wedding always felt like the right choice for us."
+"As gorgeous as a big white marquee wedding in the countryside is, it never really felt like us," she continues.
+"Instead, a modern, chic and informal city wedding always felt like the right choice."

-Read on as Lucy relives her special day and shares the couple's favourite wedding presents from their beautifully curated wedding registry.
+Read on, as Lucy reflects on her wedding day and shares the couple's favourite wedding presents from their beautifully curated wedding registry.

 Engagement Story

-Both Lucy and Chris are self-proclaimed non-'weddingy' people, and so unsurprisingly, their subtle engagement set the tone for a day that was deeply personal and joyfully unconventional.
-"It was perfectly low-key, perfectly us," Lucy fondly recalls of the Tuesday evening in July when Chris proposed at home.
-"Chris had had my ring made and decided to just go for it.
-It was such a surprise, and so special that it was in the home we loved.
+Both Lucy and Chris are self-proclaimed non-'weddingy' people, so it’s unsurprising that their subtle engagement set the tone for a day that felt deeply personal and full of joy.
+"It was perfectly low-key—perfectly us," Lucy fondly recalls of the Tuesday evening in July when Chris proposed at home.
+"Chris had had my engagement ring made and decided to just go for it.
+It was such a surprise, and so meaningful that it happened in the place we loved.
 We went out for Crémant and oysters at our favourite local restaurant afterwards."

 Wedding Planning

-When it came to a wedding planning checklist and inspiration, Pinterest boards were nowhere in sight for this couple.
-Instead, Lucy and Chris drew inspiration from understated celebrations, initially even toying with the idea of a proper East London pub reception: “the original idea was for everyone to go to the pub after the ceremony and have sandwiches on the bar like a proper 50s East London wedding, but I think that would have been a bridge too far for our poor parents!” says Lucy.
-And so while they decided to keep some British wedding traditions but with their own spin on it - “We wanted modern wedding readings and so we selected excerpts from Anthony Bourdain and Seamus Heaney, read by our close friends,” says Lucy.
-"We did our best to keep trappings to a minimum and focused instead on all the pieces feeling coherent rather than the focus," she adds.
+When it came to a wedding planning checklist, Pinterest boards were nowhere in sight for this couple.
+Instead, Lucy and Chris drew inspiration from understated celebrations, even toying at first with the idea of a classic East London pub reception: “The original idea was for everyone to go to the pub after the ceremony and have sandwiches on the bar, like a proper ’50s East London wedding — but I think that would have been a bridge too far for our poor parents!” says Lucy.
+And so while they decided to keep some British wedding traditions, they put their own spin on the day.
+“We wanted modern wedding readings, so we selected excerpts from Anthony Bourdain and Seamus Heaney, read by our close friends,” Lucy explains.
+“We did our best to keep the trappings to a minimum and focused instead on everything feeling coherent, rather than ornamental,” she adds.

 "So many friends recommended The Wedding Present Company to us, and we loved that they have the best brands all in one place"